Eschatologue/CM_wiki/docs/class/druid/star.md

 *You learn to use your star map to divine the will of the cosmos.*

 Whenever you finish a **:rest-long: Long Rest**, you can consult your Star Map for omens.
 When you do so, roll a die.
-Until you finish your next Long Rest, you gain access to a special **:rsc-r: Reaction**{ .rsc } based on whether you rolled an even or an odd number on the die:
+Until you finish your next Long Rest, you gain access to a special **:rsc-r: Reaction**{.rsc} based on whether you rolled an even or an odd number on the die:

 **:rsc-r: Weal (even)**
-:   Whenever a creature you can see within 30 feet of you is about to make a D20 Test, you can take a **:rsc-r: Reaction**{ .rsc } to roll 1d6 and add the number rolled to the total.
+:   Whenever a creature you can see within 30 feet of you is about to make a D20 Test, you can take a **:rsc-r: Reaction**{.rsc} to roll 1d6 and add the number rolled to the total.

 **:rsc-r: Woe (odd)**
-:   Whenever a creature you can see within 30 feet of you is about to make a D20 Test, you can take a **:rsc-r: Reaction**{ .rsc } to roll 1d6 and subtract the number rolled from the total.
+:   Whenever a creature you can see within 30 feet of you is about to make a D20 Test, you can take a **:rsc-r: Reaction**{.rsc} to roll 1d6 and subtract the number rolled from the total.

-You can use use this **:rsc-r: Reaction**{ .rsc } a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a **:rest-long: Long Rest**.
+You can use use this **:rsc-r: Reaction**{.rsc} a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a **:rest-long: Long Rest**.

 ### Level 10: Twinkling Constellations